Sazid60/PH-UNIVERSITY-PART-4/Readme.md

 // console.log(x);
 ```

-## 14-7 How to do raw Searching14-7 How to do raw Searching and filtering
+## 14-7 How to do raw Searching and filtering

 - searchTerm is partial
 - Filter is exact match